kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-snapshots.md

     - However, if you decide not to, then do make sure that all of your other CAM runs also have debug flags off, as otherwise you can get differences in the results that are solely due to compiler settings, and not your code changes.
 1. You should generate at least one set of snapshot files using GNU on derecho with DEBUG=TRUE, as these will be saved for use in the CAM-SIMA physics testbed to prevent unexpected answer changes.

-Once you have created your snapshot files, proceed to [3 - Create metadata](step3.md)
+Once you have created your snapshot files, proceed to [7 - Run CAM-SIMA](run-cam-sima.md)